joigalcar3/DataGatheringUE4/README.md

 11. If you want to launch the data collection, first check whether the settings in user_input.py suit you.
 The definition of each of the inputs can be read in the file.
 Once you are ready, run DataGathering.py.

+## Credits
+The path planning algorithms (PythonRobotics/PathPlanning) have been obtained from the PythonRobotics library of [Atsushi Sakai](https://github.com/AtsushiSakai/PythonRobotics).
+Multiple modifications have been made to the original library in order to be compatible with the software architecture created for this project.